 - Trafficking is not smuggling or forced movement, even though the word suggests the idea of movement.
 The “traffic” is the trading in humans — selling and buying, leasing and renting a fellow human being.

-- Trafficking does not require transportation or border crossing, and does not happen only to immigrants or foreign nationals.
+- Trafficking may include, but does not require, transportation or border crossing.
+It does not happen only to immigrants or foreign nationals.

-- Trafficking does not require physical force, physical abuse, or physical restraint.
+- Trafficking may involve, but does not require, physical force, physical abuse, or physical restraint.